tarou-software/GenshinArtifacter_Discord-BOT/README-en.md

 Our sincere thanks to Mr. Hyugo.

+Also, the "EnkaNetworkAPI" library makes it easy to update assets.

+My sincere thanks to yuko1101.

 This is almost my first time using github, so there may be mistakes, etc.

 I would appreciate it if you could contact me if you find any mistakes.